ActOutLex

 Daniel Ellis as Prior Walter

-Daniel Ellis is the Executive Artistic Director of Woodford Theatre.
+Daniel is the Executive Artistic Director of Woodford Theatre.
 He has performed in various productions across the region.
 He is honored to speak these words in this place, at this time.
 He offers all of his love to his partner - Casey, and his puppy - Ollie.
 He hopes you enjoy the show.

 Jenny Fitzpatrick as Angel